 - Consulting firms

-Interviews from a Social Psychologist
+Interviews with a Social Psychologist

 Famous Social Psychologists

 Social psychology is a relatively new field of study, but it has already produced fascinating theories and notable figures in the psychology world.
-Normon Triplett is considered one of the earliest pioneers in social psychology.
-His experiments on social facilitation theory showed how performance can be enhanced when tasks are done in the presence of others.

 Social Psychology Examples

-Want to discover the hottest new theory in social psychology or just learn more about how different groups form?
+Want to discover the hottest new theory in social psychology or learn more about how different groups form?
 Social psychology may be the career for you.
 After years of school and training, you might find yourself:

 - Teaching classes on recent developments in social psychology